danielgaskell/scc/doc/symbos.md

 } Ctrl_Radio;
 ```

-When a radio button is selected, its `value` property will be loaded into the byte pointed to by `status`.
+When a radio button is selected, its `value` property will be loaded into the byte pointed to by `status`, which should be in the **transfer** segment.
 Usually this is an ID of some kind (1, 2, 3...), but it can technically be anything.
 To determine which radio button is selected, read the value of the byte pointed to by `status` and match it to the known `value` properties of the possible radio buttons.

 `buffer` points to a 4-byte static buffer used internally by the desktop manager.
-It should initially contain the values -1, -1, -1, -1.
+It should initially contain the values -1, -1, -1, -1 and be in the **transfer** segment.

 All radio buttons in a group should use the same `status` and `buffer`; to create multiple groups that do not interact, give them different status bytes and coordinate buffers.